Distinct Lifetimes for $X$ and $Z$ Loop Measurements in a Majorana Tetron Device

 In this model, the observed RTS in $X$ or $Z$ basis measurements arise from fluctuations in fermion parity within the corresponding loops.
 These parity changes can result from quantum or thermally-activated fermion tunneling between MZM pairs within the tetron, or from extrinsic tunneling events to/from the ground (e.g., quasiparticle poisoning)~\cite{Knapp18a, Aghaee25}.
 Indeed, the absorption of an above-gap excited quasiparticle by the MZMs can induce a fermion parity flip in the $X$, $Z$, or both loops, depending on the tunneling pathway.
 There is a strong asymmetry between the hybrid wires' topological coherence length and gap, and the backbone's Al coherence length and gap.
 In our model, this asymmetry leads to strong asymmetry between $\tauX$ and $\tauZ$, as tunneling across the backbone is negligible and, consequently, the leading contribution to $1/\tauZ$ is poisoning by external quasiparticles~\cite{Aghaee25}.
 Conversely, the dominant contribution to $1/\tauX$ appears to be inter-MZM fermion tunneling rather than a thermally-activated process, as evidenced by the pronounced dependence on wire plunger voltages observed in \Cref{fig:xmpr}(i).
 This is because MZM couplings are expected to be highly sensitive to wire plunger tuning, whereas the topological gap is only weakly dependent on it.
-Indeed, the prefactor of MZM splitting typically depends on the Fermi momentum, as discussed in Refs.~\cite{Meng09, DasSarma12}.

-Focusing on the effect of intra-wire MZM coupling, we estimate that the parity flip rate in the $X$ measurement configuration - assuming $E_{12}\approx E_{34}$ - is given by ($\hbar=1$):
+Focusing on the effect of intra-wire MZM coupling, we estimate that the parity flip rate in the $X$ measurement configuration~--- assuming $E_{12}\approx E_{34}$~--- is given by ($\hbar=1$):